GameServerManagers/LinuxGSM-Docs/Email.md

-## Alerts

-Alerts allow you to receive an email if the server is monitored down, restarted or updated (See [[Monitor]]).
-That notification will include some of the logs to help you diagnose what caused the crash.
-Make sure that you installed mailx (mailutils) and postfix or any other mail server that can send mails.
+Email alerts allow you to receive an email if the server crashed or was updated (See [[Monitor]]).
+The email will include some of the logs to help you diagnose what caused the crash.

-To enable them, edit your script accordingly :
+To enable email lalert, edit your `gameserver` script.

-#### Email:
 ````bash
 emailalert="on"
 email="email@example.com" # Destination email